 Best time to visit Estonia: Bathing

-The most popular beach in the country is the one in Pärnu.
+The most popular beach in the country is the one in Pärnu in Western Estonia.
 Here you can find typical summer beach life with beach bars and beach volleyball.
 Most of the bathing places elsewhere, however, are hardly developed for tourism: Apart from a hidden parking lot and some places to get changed, there is often no infrastructure.
 In warm summers, the Baltic Sea has a pleasant temperature, but the water never really gets warm.
 Another good option for swimming are the lakes.
 At Lake Viljandi or Lake Tamula in Võru there are beautiful shore promenades and beach life.

 Culture and city trips in summer